NEXUS is designed to expedite the border clearance process for low-risk, pre-approved travellers into Canada and the United States.

 Membership will enable you to save time by:

 For Canadian and U.S. citizens, NEXUS membership cards also fulfill the travel document requirements of the WHTI.
 A NEXUS membership card may be used as an alternative to a passport when entering the United States by air when used at kiosks at designated airports in Canada or at all land and water ports of entry.
-For detailed information on the WHTI, visit www.cbsa.gc.ca and www.dhs.gov or www.cbp.gov.
+For detailed information on the WHTI, visit the CBSA and Department of Homeland Security Web sites or the CBP Web site.

-You may qualify to participate in NEXUS if you are a citizen or permanent resident of Canada or the United States and have lived in Canada and/or the United States continuously for the last three years.
+To be eligible for the NEXUS program, you must be a citizen or permanent resident of Canada or the United States.
+However, please note that permanent residents who are not within an exempted group must have resided in Canada and/or the United States continuously for the last three years.
+Please visit the NEXUS Web site for more details.

 Both Canada and the United States must approve your application for you to become a member of NEXUS.
 If you do not meet all of the requirements, your application will be denied.